rob-blackbourn/jetblack-pnl/README.md

 methodology however.
 Traders sometimes prefer a "worst price" approach, were a sell is matched against the highest price buy.

-Regardless of the approach the p/l can be characterized by the following
+Regardless of the approach the P&L can be characterized by the following
 properties:

 * quantity - how much of the asset is held.